-That was a clear challenge for payroll, as the payroll team were spending a lot of time triple checking worked hours and following up on irregularities.
+That was a clear challenge for the payroll team, who were spending lots of time triple checking worked hours and following up on irregularities.

-For the regular employees, this salary system wasn’t as transparent as it needed to be.
-If they had a question about their payslips, they had to phone up HR, who in turn would have to manually check things themselves on spreadsheets or pieces of paper.
+For the regular employees, this salary system wasn’t transparent.
+If they had a question about their payslips, they had to phone up HR, who in turn would manually check spreadsheets or pieces of paper.

-For a young workforce so used to doing everything instantly on their phones, this process wasn’t meeting expectations.
+For a young workforce used to doing things instantly on their phones, this process wasn’t meeting expectations.

 In their day-to-day work, store managers were spending too much time on relatively straightforward tasks.
 For instance, when an employee called in sick.